colugomusic/ez/README.md

 By "take it in turns" I mean that, once a thread finishes working with the shared resource, it cannot do so again until some other thread says, "Okay, it's your turn again."
 Every time a thread finishes doing some work, it must declare another thread whose turn it is to work with the resource next.

-This turns out to be a very generic and versatile technique for use in situations where you know at compile-time exactly how many threads are involved in a particular algorithm, and you know that those threads will all be constantly running.
+This turns out to be a very versatile and surprisingly simple technique for use in situations where you know at compile-time exactly how many threads are involved in a particular algorithm, and you know that those threads will all be constantly running.
 (Technically you could write a dynamic version which works with a runtime-known number of threads but that makes my head spin a bit and I don't personally need it so I'll leave it as an exercise for the reader.)

 This is implemented in [ez-beach.hpp](include/ez-beach.hpp).